pabolang/SecondOrderSPDEMulti/README.md

 For creating multiple SPDE samples, use the function `MCSPDESamplesMulti`.
 This package also includes the function `estimateParametersSPDEMulti` for estimating the parameters of a SPDE model.
 For the respective statistical assumptions, see the documentation or [Bossert, P. (2023) Parameter estimation for second-order SPDEs in multiple space dimensions](https://arxiv.org/abs/2310.17828).
+For further options and functions use the documentation starting with the overview function `SecondOrderSPDEMulti`.